 Anyone experiencing severe discomfort as a result of withdrawal should consult their doctor or go to the nearest emergency room.

 Referrals to the DSYTC come from a variety of sources.
 Youth (13-21) with addiction problems who are interested in treatment can refer themselves.
-In addition, referrals on behalf of youth interested in residential treatment can come from caregivers, other relatives or concerned friends.
+In addition, referrals on behalf of youth interested in live-in treatment can come from caregivers, other relatives or concerned friends.

 Other sources of referral include: private practitioners (e.g., psychologists, social workers), physicians, addiction or mental health assessment/treatment agencies, other community-based programs and hospitals.